Kirtan17/PlaystoreScraper/README.md

 # PlaystoreScraper

-This is a simple playstore scraper created using BeautifulSoup libraray.
+This is a simple playstore scraper created using BeautifulSoup library.

 ## Input format